 Frans Hemsterhuis (1721-1790)

-Frans Hemsterhuis was born in Franeker on 27 December 1721, in a house on the north-western side of the Voorstraat, where a modern bank stands today.
+Frans Hemsterhuis was born in Franeker on 27 December 1721, in a house on the north-western side of the Voorstraat, where nowadays the Kaatsmuseum (a museum for an old Frisian ball game) is located.
 He was the son of Cornelia Maria de Wilde, the descendant of an Amsterdam regent family, and Tiberius Hemsterhuis, professor of Greek at the University of Franeker.